-Continue to build relationships with key legislators, new legislators and new administration officials through such means as:
+Continue to build relationships with key legislators, new legislators and new administration officials and:

-- Sponsoring the 7th Annual Family Business Legislative Conference.
+- Sponsor the 8th Annual Family Business Legislative Conference

-- Meeting one-on-one with more key legislators, new legislators, and officials of the new Administration to educate them on the importance of family businesses and what issues are critical to family businesses
+- Meet one-on-one with more key legislators, new legislators, and officials in the Governor’s Office to educate them on the importance of family businesses and what issues are critical to family businesses

-- Encouraging FBA members to call on their legislators and engage employees in both education and advocacy to illustrate the impacts state government has on family businesses and their employees.
+- Encourage FBA members to call on their legislators and engage employees in both education and advocacy to illustrate the impacts state government has on family businesses and their employees.

-- Participating in coalitions, public events, and hearings advancing the importance of the family business model and family business issues.
+- Participate in coalitions, public events, and hearings advancing the importance of the family business model and family business issues.